 What is a Family Place Library?
 Family Place Libraries redesign the library environment to be welcoming and appropriate for children beginning at birth; connect parents with the resources, programs and services offered at the library and other family service agencies; and reach out to non-traditional library users.

-Which branches are designated Family Place Libraries?
-We began implementing Family Place in 2012 and now have Family Place sites at Koelbel, Smoky Hill and Sheridan libraries.
+Which libraries are designated Family Place Libraries?
+You can find Family Places at Koelbel, Smoky Hill and Sheridan libraries.

 How did we become a Family Place Library?
 Staff redesigned the children's spaces and added comfortable seating for adults.
 In addition to Koelbel's play kitchen and puppet theater, an early literacy toy cupboard with blocks, dolls and a variety of manipulative toys, as well as a Duplo and writing table, were added to create a larger and more interactive environment for parents and young children.
 At Smoky Hill, an alcove room was repurposed by adding language-inspired learning toys, trains and a dollhouse.
 Sheridan has a custom-play structure that serves as a café, vet clinic, science lab, building station or puppet theater, in addition to a Duplo and writing tables and a large magnetic board.